jrpotter/notebook/notes/logic/classical.md

 %%ANKI
 Basic
 What is a 3cnf-formula?
-Back: A cnf-formula in which each conjunct has 3 disjuncts.
+Back: A cnf-formula in which each clause has 3 disjuncts.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1766706549940-->
 END%%